Champ's Clock Shop

 Did my clock win Grand Prize @ Panama-Pacific International Exposition?

-Every Herschede wore this badge after they won the Panama Pacific International Exposition in 1915.
-Doesn't mean your clock particularly was the winner of the prize.
+Every Herschede made after the Panama Pacific International Exposition in 1915 wore this Placard.
+Having this Does Not mean your clock was the Grand Prize Winner.

 Return to Herschede Main Menu